What is the Midlands Biosecurity Group?

 The Midlands Biosecurity Group (MBG) is forming as a result of increasing concern from local farmers about wild dogs and feral pigs impacting farming operations and need for a coordinated response.

 The Recognised Biosecurity Group (RBG) once formed, will cover the shires of Dandaragan, Moora, Coorow, Carnamah, Three Springs, Mingenew and Irwin and will be called the Midlands Biosecurity Group.
-Click HERE to view the map of the proposed RBG regions.
+Click HERE to view a map of the shires currently covered by the MBG.

 What is a RBG?